Intrepid-2a/EyeTracking/README.md

 - toggle for tracking each eye
 - window for accepting a fixation

+It needs to be associated with a PsychoPy window as well.

 These properties can be set when initializing the object, but there should be methods to change them as well:
 - setEyetracker()
 - trackEyes()
 - setFixationWindow()
+- setPsychopyWindow()

 [implemented so far]